meganbloemsma/flex-that-bicep/docs/security.md

 - [How to set up your key vault and best practices.](https://learn.microsoft.com/en-us/azure/key-vault/secrets/secrets-best-practices?source=recommendations)
 - [Basic template for setting up Azure Key Vault and a secret.](https://azure.microsoft.com/en-gb/resources/templates/key-vault-create/)

-# Managed identity in bicep
+# :key: Managed identity in bicep

 Instead of putting secret values (like passwords) in your Bicep file or parameter file, you can retrieve the values from Key Vault during a deployment.